nill2/danilspa/README.md

 #### Welcome to my personal home website!
 This Single Page Application (SPA) is built using Flask and Python to showcase information about my home and a bit about myself.
-Feel free to explore and learn more about where I live and who I am.
+Feel free to explore and learn more about where I live and who I am

+#### NB: WIP

 ### Table of Contents

 - [Getting Started](#getting-started)
 - [Technologies Used](#technologies-used)
 - [License](#license)